isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Apr18.rst

 For starters we have a new requirements: ScatterFeatureRequirement which let's us perform a scatter (process multiple files in parallel).

-Then in our input section, we have defined an array of files and strings, and in the output section, our array of output files, noting that the source of these outputs is from step1 (outputSource: step1/bamsout).
+Then in our input section, we have defined an array of files and strings.
+In the output section, an array of output files, noting that the source of these outputs is from step1 (outputSource: step1/bamsout).

 The steps section has only a single step.
 We'll run our previously defined tool,